csound-flossmanual/csound-floss/book/04-b-subtractive-synthesis.md

 The final example in this section uses precisely tuned bandpass filters, to simulate the sound of the human voice expressing vowel sounds.
-Spectral resonances in this context are often referred to as&nbsp;
+Spectral resonances in this context are often referred to as [formants](http://en.wikipedia.org/wiki/Formants).
-[formants](http://en.wikipedia.org/wiki/Formants).
 Five formants are used to simulate the effect of the human mouth and head as a resonating (and therefore filtering) body.
-The filter data for simulating the vowel sounds A,E,I,O and U as expressed by a bass, tenor, counter-tenor, alto and soprano voice were found in the appendix of the Csound manual&nbsp;
+The filter data for simulating the vowel sounds A,E,I,O and U as expressed by a bass, tenor, counter-tenor, alto and soprano voice were found in the appendix of the Csound manual [here](http://www.csound.com/docs/manual/MiscFormants.html).
+Bandwidth and intensity (dB) information is also needed to accurately simulate the various vowel sounds.
-[here](http://www.csound.com/docs/manual/MiscFormants.html).
-Bandwidth
-and intensity (dB) information is also needed to accurately simulate the various vowel sounds.